axem-solutions/example/docs/cli_usage.md

 ## Deploying to target

-To deploy to the target, follow these steps:

-1. Connect the Nucleo board to your PC.
-2. Run the following command:
+First connect the Nucleo board to your PC.
+If the board is connected, run the following command:

     docker run --privileged --rm -v "$(pwd)":/work axemsolutions/stlink_org /bin/sh -c "cd build; st-flash write tutorial.bin 0x8000000"